 Karamat Husain Muslim Girls P.G.
 College is one of our oldest partners which is why it is always an honour to return to Lucknow, India this August.
 This year two of our volunteer professors from Africa flew to India for a week long programme for female empowerment by developing the tools necessary for mental resilience and financial literacy, as well as exploring how gender equality manifests at the individual and collective levels, and the power and pathways for civil society to create gender equality .

-This July we delivered our second project at the University of Lagos (UNILAG).
-The learners were engaged in Sustainable Development, Financial Literacy, and Entrepreneurship courses, while the faculty explored the topic of inspirational leadership.
-The following week, the Nigeria team moved up-country to Ado-Ekiti for our first ever programme at Ekiti Statue University (EKSU).
-We repeated the same programme, plus the special addition of a Finance for Africa course from one of our long-standing volunteers now based in Nigeria.
+Following our program in Lagos, the Nigeria team ventured up-country to Ado-Ekiti for our first-ever program at Ekiti State University (EKSU).
+This program followed suit as the previous one but with the special addition of a Finance for Africa course from one of our long-standing volunteers now based in Nigeria

 Also in May, we delivered a faculty development programme for our new partner in Kerala, the Social Advancement Foundation of India.
 The programme began with three weeks of online classes and culminated in a one-week in-person workshop series.
 Being an Inspiring Leader helped participants develop the interpersonal teaching skills they need to motivate and inspire students.
 The course covered the latest research in motivation, goal-setting theory, and pedagogical practices.
 The Online Curriculum Design course helped participants develop the skills they need to design and deliver online courses, using instructional design principles for remote teaching and learning and provided them with theoretical and practical knowledge.